20A31A0112/Project-1/README.md

 This is a web based application developed for health related based website.

-This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, andGithub.

 Project Link - https://happy-ground-0869bfa00.3.azurestaticapps.net
 project demo video link- https://youtu.be/jWnDjoNcVTM

-Azure technologies used for Project
+Azure technologies used for Project :-

 • Static web apps

 • Health bot

-Features and Functionalities
+Features and Functionalities:-

 • Interactive and responsive UI and high speed performance.

 • Has many graphical and visual innovative effects.

-• Has collection of many web pages including Home About Us Contact, Menu and Covid information etc
+• Has collection of many web pages including Home About Us Contact, Menu and Covid information etc.

-• User can know about covid information through this website
+• User can know about covid information through this website.

-• Included the feedback Survey form for furter better development
+• Included the feedback Survey form for furter better development.

-Screenshots
+Screenshots :-

 Home